-4. How was the chemical composition of the sun different 3 billion years ago from what it is now?
+3. How was the chemical composition of the sun different 3 billion years ago from what it is now?

-a. more hydrogen now

-c. more heavy elements now d. it won't change until the sun becomes a red giant a. the core gets hotter and the luminosity increases. b. the core gets cooler and the surface gets hotter.
+- a. more hydrogen now b. more helium now - c. more heavy elements now d. it won't change until the sun becomes a red giant a. the core gets hotter and the luminosity increases. b. the core gets cooler and the surface gets hotter.